SOLOWIN Enhances Its Tokenized Fund with Chainlink Integration, Setting New Institutional Standard for RWA Transparency

-Hong Kong, Aug.
-28, 2025 (GLOBE NEWSWIRE) -- SOLOWIN HOLDINGS (NASDAQ: SWIN) (“Solowin” or the “Company”), a leading financial services firm providing comprehensive solutions across traditional and digital assets, today announced a landmark integration of Chainlink’s industry-standard data services into its flagship tokenized money market fund, the Real Yield Token (RYT).
+HONG KONG, Aug.
+28, 2025 (GLOBE NEWSWIRE) -- via IBN -- SOLOWIN HOLDINGS (NASDAQ: SWIN) (“Solowin” or the “Company”), a leading financial services firm providing comprehensive solutions across traditional and digital assets, today announced a landmark integration of Chainlink’s industry-standard data services into its flagship tokenized money market fund, the Real Yield Token (RYT).

 Now live on both the Arbitrum and Polygon blockchains, this integration leverages Chainlink Proof of Reserve and NAVLink to provide institutional-grade, real-time on-chain verification for RYT.
 This collaboration reinforces Solowin’s commitment to building a trusted, compliance-first digital asset ecosystem and marks a significant step in bridging traditional finance (TradFi) and Web3.